About the Test

 - A needle is placed in your vein and a test tube is attached to the needle and filled with blood.

-- If you are getting other blood tests in addition to a hematocrit test you may have more than one vial of blood drawn.
+- If you are getting other blood tests in addition to an HCT test you may have more than one vial of blood drawn.

 After the test